garrett-lam/scRNAseq_filterQC/README.md

 ## Install Instructions & Environment Setup
 First, clone the repo by calling `git clone https://github.com/garrett-lam/scRNAseq_filterQC.git`.
 Then, change into the directory using `cd scRNAseq_filterQC`.

-There are 2 ways to set up the environment:
+The, there are 2 ways to set up the environment (you only need to do one of these):

-### If you have conda
- - Create environment using `conda env create -f cse185.yaml`.
-Then call `conda activate cse185` to activate the environment \.
+ - __If you use/prefer conda__: Create environment using `conda env create -f cse185.yaml`.
+Then call `conda activate cse185` to activate the environment.

-### If you have micromamba
- - Create environment using `micromamba env create --name cse185 --file cse185_micromamba.yaml`.
+ - __If you use/prefer micromamba__: Create environment using `micromamba env create --name cse185 --file cse185_micromamba.yaml`.
 Then call `micromamba activate cse185` to activate the environment.

 ## Manual Preprocessing Steps:
 **IMPORTANT:** Ensure barcodes, features, matrix files are formatted in the following way: